DavidcD8/InventoryTrackerGoogleSheets/README.md

 - The `Restock` method was not finding the items.
 The code should have been using `get_all_values()` instead of `get_all_records()`.
 - An issue was found while removing the item from the list.
 It was removing any item that had a quantity of one.
 - The code was truncated in a way that caused the application to break with an error.
 The issue was fixed by changing the print statement in the code.
+- The program was allowing duplicate.
+The issue was fixed by replacing the item_exists function for is_valid_quantity

 ## Acknowledgements